How To Know If Your Relationship Is Going Somewhere ...Or If You're Just Drifting

 Everyone wants to experience the happily ever after often told in fairytales.
 That’s why we are often in denial when what seems to be our “prince charming or princess” isn’t “Mr. Right or Ms. Right” after all.

-Why?
-Because it’s hard to exert all your time and effort on something and find you just have to leave with nothing.
-So, in order to avoid being hurt, it’s good to find out whether you should invest in your relationship or close the book when it’s still easier to.
+It can be hard to admit that you've exerted all your time and effort on something ...and then find out you have to leave with nothing.
+So, in order to avoid being hurt, it’s good to find out whether you should invest further in your relationship right now ...or close the book when it’s still easier to.

 You only want the relationship to progress because it’s supposed to: This only means that you are letting the dictate of society run its course even if you don’t really want to follow that path.
 Our society expects couples who have been together for a significant amount of time to eventually live together or get married.
 There is nothing wrong with this if you really love each other and want to be together forever.
 If you don’t love each other however, then you might regret it in the end.